The Lace

-The Lace is the only solo studio album by American rock and roll singer Benjamin Orr, best known for his work with The Cars.
-It was released on October 6, 1986, by Elektra Records and features his only solo hit, the song, "Stay the Night", which reached the top 40 in 1987.
-A follow-up single "Too Hot to Stop" was also released but failed to chart.
+The Lace is the only solo studio album by American rock and roll singer Benjamin Orr, best known for his work with the Cars.
+It was released on October 6, 1986, by Elektra Records and features his only solo hit, the song "Stay the Night", which reached the top 40 in 1987.
+Follow-up single "Too Hot to Stop" was also released but failed to chart.
 Wounded Bird Records re-released the album on CD on August 15, 2006.